 Welcome!

-I'm thrilled to announce the publication of The Showgirl and the Writer, a hybrid memoir/biography about my long friendship with Mary Mon Toy, a Nisei performer.
-Published July 14, 2023 by Peace Corps Writers — an imprint of Peace Corps Worldwide.
+The Showgirl and the Writer, a hybrid memoir/biography about my long friendship with Mary Mon Toy, a Nisei performer was Published July 14, 2023 by Peace Corps Writers — an imprint of Peace Corps Worldwide

 "The Showgirl and the Writer is an entrancing memoir, tangled up with a